 Once more, there are broad differences by gender.
-Men are more likely to strongly support the use of robots in each of these areas than women, with oppose the use of robots in childcare the exception of home use (which men and women are equally likely to support).
+Men are more likely to strongly support the use of robots in each of these areas than women, with the exception of home use (which men and women are equally likely to support).
 However, among 16-24 year-olds, these gender differences are less apparent.